"Under-valued and overworked" Sega workers file to unionise

 “Each time a video game union sees a victory of any kind, there’s a real sense of hope and solidarity that goes along with it.”

-Looking ahead, AEGIS has claimed its demands are “already in line with Sega’s core values,” and has requested the company formally recognise the union “without delay”.
+Looking ahead, AEGIS-CWA has claimed its demands are “already in line with Sega’s core values,” and has requested the company formally recognise the union “without delay”.

 NME has reached out to Sega for comment.